Pom Information

 Pomeranian Teeth:

 How many teeth do Pomeranians have?
-Puppies have 28 temporary teeth, which start erupting at 3 to 4 weeks of age in most toy breeds.
+Puppies have 28 temporary teeth, which erupt at 3 to 4 weeks of age in most toy breeds.
 Poms should have 42 permanent teeth by the time they are 6 to 8 months of age.

 The Pomeranian is required to have a scissor bite with the top incisors slightly in front of the bottom ones.